 Meaghan has recently moved back to Ottawa from Newmarket, where she grew up playing hockey and bouldering; two activities she still has a great passion for.

 Stephanie graduated from the Algonquin College Massage Therapy Program and has been registered since 2004.
 She finds that being a Reiki practitioner as well as an RMT brings a quiet energy to her treatments to help facilitate relaxation (for the client too!).
 She believes that people need to be more open to listening to their intuition not only in their daily life but also within their own body.
 The time during your treatment can be a great place to start!

 The dominant modalities used in Stephanie’s practice are Massage Therapy and CranioSacral Therapy.
-CranioSacral Therapy can be used on all ages of clientele (even newborns!) and for a multitude of issues including: chronic pain, musculoskeletal imbalances, in dealing with stress and anxiety, pregnancy and post-pregnancy care, breastfeeding problems, and more!
+CranioSacral Therapy can be used on all ages of clientele (even newborns!) and for a multitude of issues including chronic pain, musculoskeletal imbalances, dealing with stress and anxiety, pregnancy and post-pregnancy care, breastfeeding problems, and more!

 With so many modalities still to be learned, she never ceases to be amazed at the many levels of healing that are possible.

 Kimberly Bold B.Sc.
 Kinesiology, RMT